-Radon is the second biggest cause of lung cancer after smoking.
+Radon is one of the biggest causes of lung cancer after smoking.
 The risk from radon increases the risk from smoking.
 Smokers with high indoor levels of radon have a particularly high risk of getting lung cancer.
-If you are worried about this, the Health Protection Agency Radiation Protection Division has information on how to check radon levels in your house.
+So if you live in a high radon area, it's even more important to stop smoking.
+If you are worried about this, UK Radon has information and advice, including how to check radon levels in your house.

 People at the highest risk of lung cancer caused by diesel fumes are miners and professional drivers.
-Information about other workplace chemicals that have a very small risk of causing lung cancer can be found in the statistics area of our News and Resources section.
+You can find more Information about workplace cancer risks on this link.

 Having had a disease that caused scarring in the lungs may be a risk factor for a type of lung cancer called adenocarcinoma of the lung.
 Tuberculosis (TB) can make scar tissue form in the lungs.
-A recent study in China showed that people who have had TB have double the risk of lung cancer.
+People who have had TB have double the risk of lung cancer.
 This risk continues for more than 20 years.

 Chlamydia pneumoniae is a type of bacteria that can cause chest infections.
 Some studies have shown that people with antibodies to chlamydia pneumoniae have an increased risk of lung cancer.
 The risk is greater for people who smoke.